 France under pressure to tighten crypto -friendly regulations

-Hervé Maurey, a member of the influential financial commission of the Senate, has proposed a change in law to delete a clause that would enable registered crypto companies to work in Germany by 2026 without complete official license.
+Hervé Maurey, a member of the influential financial commission of the Senate, has proposed a change in the law to delete a clause that would enable registered crypto companies to work in Germany by 2026 without complete official license.

-his step increases the pressure on the government and its supervisory authorities because of the crypto -friendly attitude of France.
+His step increases the pressure on the government and its supervisory authorities because of the crypto -friendly attitude of France.
 Stricter EU regulations will come into force in 2024, but France plans to maintain its current regulation for another 18 months.

 France has tried to make one of the most attractive countries for crypto companies to settle down and attract companies such as the stock exchange operator Binance to Paris.